yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-service-pu.markdown

 See the [The Client Application|#The Client Application] for details.

 h1.
 Web Service Configuration
 The WAR file includes the web service configuration.
-It is placed within {{\CustomerServicePort\WEB-INF\cxf-servlet.xml}}.
+It is placed within `\CustomerServicePort\WEB-INF\cxf-servlet.xml`.
 The configuration includes:
 - The Space bean.
 - The GigaSpace bean.
-It is injected into the Service implementation automatically via the {{@GigaSpaceContext}} annotation.
+It is injected into the Service implementation automatically via the `@GigaSpaceContext` annotation.
 - The Service implementation.
 - The endpoint Configuration.